DIANA HOPE TEGENKAMP

-Diana Hope Tegenkamp is a queer Métis disabled writer, filmmaker and video performance artist who lives and creates on Treaty 6 Territory, Homeland of the Métis.
+Diana Hope Tegenkamp is a queer, Métis, disabled writer, editor and multimedia artist who lives and creates on Treaty 6 Territory, Homeland of the Métis.

 Diana's first poetry book, Girl running, completed with Canada Council for the Arts and Saskatchewan Arts Board grants, was published in Fall 2021 by Thistledown Press.
 Girl running was nominated for an Indigenous Voices Award and two Saskatchewan Book Awards.

-"Birthmark" and "Motherfield," two poems from Girl running, were longlisted for the 2020 CBC Poetry Prize and excerpts from Girl running will be included in the forthcoming Indigenous Voices Awards Anthology (Spring, 2023).
+"Birthmark" and "Motherfield," two poems from Girl running, were longlisted for the 2020 CBC Poetry Prize and excerpts from Girl running are included in the Carving Space: The Indigenous Voices Awards Anthology (2023).

 UNMUTE: Warmups for Body Vocality, a video performance piece, showed as part of SLANT's 2021 Writing Bodies event.